Amber Dean

 Professor, English & Cultural Studies

-My research focuses on public mourning, violence, and cultural memory, and contemplates what makes a life widely “grievable” in the context of contemporary, colonial Canada.
-I am also interested in how creative forms of cultural production (fiction, art, photography, film, performance) disrupt and reframe common-sense understandings of whose lives (and deaths) matter.
+Dr. Amber Dean's research focuses on public mourning, violence, and cultural memory, engaging with the fields of trauma and memory studies, cultural studies, feminist and queer theory, and critical settler colonial studies.
+She also investigates how creative forms of cultural production (fiction, art, photography, film, performance) disrupt and reframe common-sense understandings of whose lives (and deaths) matter.

-I am also committed to community-engaged and experiential teaching and learning, and I have written about my praxis in previous articles and in a recent book chapter, “Colonialism, Neoliberalism, and University-Community Engagement: What sorts of encounters with difference are our institutions prioritizing?”
-With Susanne Luhmann and Jennifer L. Johnson, I have also co-edited a collection of essays on this topic titled Feminist Praxis Revisited: Critical Reflections on University- Community Engagement (Wilfried Laurier University Press, 2019).
+Also committed to community-engaged and experiential teaching and learning, Dr. Dean has written about her praxis in previous articles and in a recent book chapter, “Colonialism, Neoliberalism, and University-Community Engagement: What sorts of encounters with difference are our institutions prioritizing?”
+With Susanne Luhmann and Jennifer L. Johnson, she has also co-edited a collection of essays on this topic titled Feminist Praxis Revisited: Critical Reflections on University- Community Engagement (Wilfried Laurier University Press, 2019).
+In 2024, Dr. Dean became Director of the McMaster Faculty of Humanities' Centre for Community-Engaged Narrative Arts.

 • Contact Information